PhD Interview Tips That Actually Help

 What to Wear

 Business casual.
 That's it.
-This means clean, professional-looking clothing that you feel comfortable in — emphasis on comfortable, because you'll be on your feet and walking between buildings for hours.
-I would strongly recommend against heels for this reason.
+This means clean, professional-looking clothing that you feel comfortable in, emphasis on comfortable, because you'll be on your feet and walking between buildings for hours.
+Strongly recommend against heels.

 The Mindset That Helped Me Most

-Before my first interview, a mentor told me something that changed my whole approach: Walk in with the energy that they'd be lucky to have you.
+Before my first interview, a mentor told me to walk in with the energy that they'd be lucky to have me.
+I took that to heart and I think it made a huge difference.

 Quick Dos and Don'ts